Jack Frost (1964 film): Legacy

 The original Russian version was released on DVD in 2000 by Ruscico under the cover title Morozko.
 It has nine different subtitle options including English, as well as Russian, English and French audio tracks and special features.
 It was previously released on VHS by United Home Video under the title Magical Wonderland.

 In 1997, the English-dubbed Jack Frost version was featured on the movie-mocking television show Mystery Science Theater 3000 as experiment (episode) #813; it was released on DVD July 13, 2010 as part of the series' Volume XVIII DVD set.
 This episode is also Jim Mallon's last episode as Gypsy.

-This fairy tale is still very popular in Central and Eastern Europe.
-The movie has been shown on Czechoslovak (now Czech and Slovak) TV channels (under name Mrazík in Czech and Mrázik in Slovak) annually around Christmas or New Year's Day since 1965.
-Some critics preferred the Czech dubbing to the original Russian version.
-Baba Yaga was dubbed in the Czech Republic by František Filipovský.

 The video game Fairy Tale About Father Frost, Ivan and Nastya is heavily inspired by the movie.

 In 2009, Neil Cicierega produced "Ivanushka", a demo based on the plot of the film, which would later be adapted into the Spirit Phone track "Touch-Tone Telephone".
 The original version was eventually released to Neil Cicierega's Patreon in January 2018.

 At the end of 2010, Russia 1 remade the film into a musical starring Nikolai Baskov.